 These programs deeply engage students in tropical field research, ecology, marine research, comparative genetics (bioinformatics) and insect microbiome antibiotic bioprospecting.

-Seeds of Change, Inc. (SOC) is a Minnesota 501(C)(3) non-profit corporation with a mission to influence high school students to pursue science-related careers by immersing them in original research experiences that ignite in each student a passion for science.
+Seeds of Change, Inc. (SOC) is a Minnesota 501(C)(3) non-profit corporation with a mission to encourage high school students to pursue science-related careers.
+SOC accomplishes this by immersing students in original research experiences that ignite a passion for science.

 SOC programs deliberately relate real-world problems of enormous consequences for mankind to student research.
 Our mission is to use these authentic, original research experiences to begin a process of changing the way science is taught in our secondary school systems.